MonicaMMartinezV/Mod3.DesarrolloDeSoftwareAplicadoACienciaDatos/README.md

 # Mod3.DesarrolloDeSoftwareAplicadoACienciaDatos

-Okay, my git now is gitting lol, so I will make a second commit just to be sure

 # Overview:
 This notebook provides a comprehensive guide to preparing the CIFAR-10 dataset for deep learning tasks using PyTorch.
 It covers the essential steps of data loading, exploration, normalization, and augmentation that are crucial for effective model training.